joelouthan/theologic.us/content/posts/here-is-love/2018-07-30-here-is-love-romans-834-who-can-condemn.md

 And yet, look at what Paul says about all the sins of the Old Testament saints:

-But now the righteousness of God has been manifested apart from the law, although the Law and the Prophets bear witness to it— the righteousness of God through faith in Jesus Christ for all who believe.
+> Romans 3:21-26 But now the righteousness of God has been manifested apart from the law, although the Law and the Prophets bear witness to it— the righteousness of God through faith in Jesus Christ for all who believe.
 For there is no distinction: for all have sinned and fell short of the glory of God, and are justified by his grace as a gift, through the redemption that is in Christ Jesus, whom God put forward as a propitiation by his blood, to be received by faith.
 This was to show God’s righteousness, because in his divine forbearance he had passed over former sins.
 It was to show his righteousness at the present time, so that he might be just and the justifier of the one who has faith in Jesus.

 The old saints were just as jacked up as any sinner who ever lived, but they were not given a free pass.
 What saved the saints of old is the same thing that saved the saints of the new (including you and me) and that is the cross of Jesus Christ.